waynodiablo/Oystercard/thermostat/7_jquery.md

 Now, you are at the point which excites a lot of people, and is also JavaScript's unique superpower - dynamically changing content on a webpage.
 Using JavaScript, we can grab any element on the page, change its HTML and CSS, delete it, move it elsewhere, draw on the page, and many other funtastic things.
 Seeing as so far all user interaction you've done so far has been through the medium of forms and links, this will hopefully excite you.

-In this challenge, you will manipuate the DOM using JavaScript.
+In this challenge, you will manipuate the DOM using JavaScript and jQuery.

 ### Challenge setup

-Since this challenge is intentionally
+The first part of this challenge is intentionally left really open.
+When you first use jQuery, you should play with it, mainly because changing things on the page is still going to be fun.
+Make the background of the page silly colours.
+Go find other pages on the web that have jQuery.
+Generally, if typing `jQuery` in the console returns something, you're in business.
+Insert rude words.
+Delete banners.
+Replace all the pictures on the page with Nikesh.

 ### Learning Objectives covered